thokuest/rdmueller.github.io/_posts/2016-08-02-plantuml-without-graphviz.md

 <div> <img src="../images/test3.png" style="max-width: 100%" /> </div>

-But there is a catch: if you are like me, you probably have several tools on your machine which use asciidoctorj and thus maybe asciidoctor-diagram.
-So, if the `!pragma` statement does not work in your environment, it might be that there is already an older library on the classpath which gets picked up.

-Use the `version` statement of plantUML to figure this out:
+If you experience problems, you can always use the `version` statement of plantUML to check which version from which folder is used:

     [plantuml,version,png]
     ----
     version
     ----

-This will show you the path to the libraries used:

 <div> <img src="../images/version2.png" style="max-width: 100%" /> </div>

+In my case, I used the [asciidoctor-intellij-plugin](https://github.com/asciidoctor/asciidoctor-intellij-plugin) plugin to edit my AsciiDoc files.
+THis plugin rendered the images to the `images` folder within the `src` folder.
+The result was that the Gradle build copied the images created by the intellij plugins over the generated one.

-In my case, the [asciidoctor-intellij-plugin](https://github.com/asciidoctor/asciidoctor-intellij-plugin) was the first library found on the path.
-Since this is a great plugin, I used this situation to ask for an update of the plugin.
-Thanx to [Alexander Schwartz](https://twitter.com/ahus1de) there is already a [preview version](https://github.com/asciidoctor/asciidoctor-intellij-plugin/releases/tag/0.13-preview1) available which - in addition - renders the text and preview side-by-side!
+BTW: Thanx to [Alexander Schwartz](https://twitter.com/ahus1de) there is a [preview version](https://github.com/asciidoctor/asciidoctor-intellij-plugin/releases/tag/0.13-preview1) of the asciidoctor-intellij-plugin available which is able to work without Graphviz.
+And in addition, it renders the text and preview side-by-side!